kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 The lives of mathematicians have been chronicled at several places on the Web.
 One of the most comprehensive and scholarly---fully searchable, and with many related links---is the [MacTutor History of Mathematics website](https://mathshistory.st-andrews.ac.uk/) [@mactutor].

+You may find out more about the formulae for computing $\pi$ at [Pi Formulas](https://mathworld.wolfram.com/PiFormulas.html).
+One particularly interesting formula is that of [Wallis](https://mathworld.wolfram.com/WallisFormula.html): it is composed of an infinite product of rational numbers to yield the irrational number $\pi$.

 If you wish to explore more about $\pi$, the Fibonacci sequence, and other numbers, you may want to visit [Ron Knott's information-packed site](https://r-knott.surrey.ac.uk/fibonacci/fibpi.html}{Ron Knott's information-packed site).

 #### Buffon's needle